2blue1clown/punto-elysia/README.md

 - send the new connection room information (already connected players and their colors)
 - broadcast to other players in the room that a new player has joined

+# Fly.io

+The project is deployed using the free tier of fly.io because vercel does not allow long running servers.

 # Elysia with Bun runtime